Build a No-Code Intune Copilot in Azure OpenAI Studio

 The deployment will take some minutes.
 Once the deployment is done you can open and test your bot.

-This is the default look and feel of the bot.
+This is the default look and feel of your Intune Copilot.
 You can already use it to ask questions about your documents.

 If you want to build another Copilot scenario, you might also like my guide on how to create your own Intune Co-Pilot using Copilot Studio.